ilg-deprecated/arm-none-eabi-gcc-build/README.md

 $ bash ~/Downloads/arm-none-eabi-gcc-build.git/scripts/build.sh cleanall
 ```

+For production builds it is recommended to completely remove the build folder.

 ### --develop

 For performance reasons, the actual build folders are internal to each Docker run, and are not persistent.
-This has the disadvantage that interrupted builds cannot be resumed.
+This gives the best speed, but has the disadvantage that interrupted builds cannot be resumed.

 For development builds, it is possible to define the build folders in the host file system, and resume an interrupted build.

 ### --debug

 For development builds, it is also possible to create everything with `-g -O0` and be able to run debug sessions.

+### Interrupted builds

+The Docker scripts run with root privileges.
+This is generally not a problem, since at the end of the script the output files are reassigned to the actual user.

+However, for an interrupted build, this step is skipped, and files in the install folder will remain owned by root.
+Thus, before removing the build folder, it might be necessary to run a recursive `chown`.

 ## Install